jgperrin/net.jgp.books.spark.ch99/README.md

 Welcome to Spark in Action, 2nd edition, chapter 99.
 This chapter is about all the stuff that we'd love to have in the book, but we could not because it is already more than 600 pages.

+Those examples are only using Java and are based on Spark v3.0.0.

 ## Data quality labs

-Located in the dq sub package.
+Data quality labs are located in the `dq` sub package.

 ### Lab #200
 This lab mixes machine learning and data quality to predict the revenues of a party of 40 people at a restaurant.